gaidardzhiev/rop/readme.md

 # ARM32 ROP Exploit PoC

 ## Overview
-This project demonstrates a practical Return Oriented Programming (ROP) exploit on an ARM32 Linux environment using Termux on Android.
+This project demonstrates a Return Oriented Programming (ROP) exploit on an ARM32 Linux environment running in Proot using Termux on Android.
 The goal is to exploit a simple stack buffer overflow vulnerability in a custom C program to execute arbitrary code.

 ## Vulnerable Program
 - A minimal C program (`vuln.c`) that reads input from `stdin` into a fixed size buffer without proper bounds checking, allowing for buffer overflow.